Download Festival - Home

 We know that we cannot tackle climate change alone, and as such we support climate positive initiatives in the broader music industry.
 Download Festival is part of Vision 2025, contributed to the The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.

-Download Festival is working towards a target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
-This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COP26 being forecast to exceed this level of warming.
+Download Festival is contributing towards Live Nation’s target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
+This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at the international climate change talks (COP) being forecast to exceed this level of warming.
 We will review our progress annually in step with a science-based approach.

 We support North West Leicestershire Council’s Net Zero Carbon Roadmap and Derbyshire County Council’s Climate Change Strategy and will work in partnership to help reach their goal of achieving net zero carbon district (NW Leicestershire) & County (Derbyshire) by 2050.